 Nesting appears to be timed in such a way that the moon is more than half full at the time they are feeding their young – likely as the additional light during the night facilitates caring for the young and foraging for food.

 The female may lay one to two eggs (mostly two) that are whitish or creamy in color, with brown and grey spots or blotches.
+According to Cornell Lab of Ornithology, this species is well documented.

 During the day, the incubation of the eggs is undertaken by the female, while both parents share the incubation at night.
 The incubation period is about 19 to 21 days.
+According to BirdLife International, this species is well documented.

-The hatchlings emergee covered in down.
+The hatchlings emerge covered in down.
 Within 24 hours of hatching, they are capable of short-distance movements.
 The male usually stands guard and defends the nest and the young.
 He will hover in place near the nest with his body in a nearly vertical position.
 The adults communicate with their chicks via soft clucking sounds to which the chicks respond.

 The chicks are fed regurgitated insects by their parents, who will continue to brood them until fledging.
 The young take their first flight when they are about 20 to 21 days old.